 Request a maritime lease inspection

-Marinas and waterfront facilities may be leased from land that is owned and administered by NSW Roads and Maritime Servies (RMS).
+Marinas and waterfront facilities may be leased from land that is owned and administered by NSW Roads and Maritime Services (RMS).
 Commercial and community leases with RMS exist in Sydney Harbour, Botany Bay, Newcastle Harbour and Port Kembla Harbour.
-As a condition of the lease agreement, the owner and operator may be required to have the fire safety measures inspected by FRNSW to retain and renew the lease agreement.
+As a condition of the lease agreement, the owner or operator may be required to have the fire safety measures inspected by FRNSW to retain and renew the lease agreement.

 Note: The requirements of the Environmental Planning and Assessment Act 1979 in relation to the maintenance of fire safety measures may not be applicable.

 A maritime lease inspection will be carried out by two Fire Safety Officers who will assess whether the installed fire safety measures are adequate and/or being properly maintained.

 Request a maritime lease inspection (MS Word, 242 kb docx)

 What do I get?